modeh13/reactjs/c-1-react-17/README.md

 ### const keyword

-- String data type is inmutable by default in JavaScript
+- String data type is immutable by default in JavaScript
-- Using **const** keyword ensures value and reference are inmutable for scalar values.
+- Using **const** keyword ensures value and reference are immutable for scalar values.
 - Using **const** keyword on Arrays or Objects just guarantees the reference will be the same, and cannot be changed.
-However, Array itemas can be modified as well as Object properties.
+However, Array items can be modified as well as Object properties.

 ```javascript
 const answer = 42;